Chasseur: Chasseurs à cheval

-During their earlier history these regiments lacked the higher profile of the identically-armed (but much more lavishly uniformed) hussars.
+During their earlier history these regiments lacked the higher profile of the identically armed (but much more lavishly uniformed) hussars.
 Distinguished by dark green uniforms and a bugle-horn badge, they were frequently used as advance scouting units providing valuable information on enemy movements.
-Both Napoleon's Imperial Guard and the Royal Guard of the Restoration each included a regiment of chasseurs à cheval.
-In addition Napoleon added a further 5 line regiments to those inherited from the Revolutionary period.
-At the beginning of the Franco-Prussian War of 1870, the French Army had 12 regiments of chasseurs à cheval, grouped with 8 hussar regiments to form the light branch of the cavalry and tasked with primarily reconnaissance duties.
+Both Napoleon's Imperial Guard and the Royal Guard of the Restoration included a regiment of chasseurs à cheval.
+In addition Napoleon added a further five line regiments to those inherited from the Revolutionary period.
+At the beginning of the Franco-Prussian War of 1870, the French Army had 12 regiments of chasseurs à cheval, grouped with eight hussar regiments to form the light branch of the cavalry and tasked with primarily reconnaissance duties.
 This intended role continued through World War I and the chasseurs à cheval remained entirely horse mounted until the 1^{er} RCh was motorised in June 1940.
-Disbanded after the Battle of France, these units were reconstituted in 1944–45 as light armor.
+Disbanded after the Battle of France, these units were reconstituted in 1944–45 as light armour.

-During the French occupation of Algeria, regiments of chasseurs d'Afrique were raised.
-These were light cavalry recruited originally from French volunteers and subsequently from the French settlers in North Africa doing their military service.
-As such they were the mounted equivalent of the zouaves.
+During the 19th century, several regiments of chasseurs d'Afrique were raised in French Algeria.
+They were light cavalry and recruited originally from French volunteers and subsequently from the French settlers in North Africa doing their military service.
+As such, they were the mounted equivalent of the zouaves.

-Flanqueurs Chasseurs
+Flanqueurs-Chasseurs

 In preparation for the invasion of Russia, Napoleon ordered the creation of additional units for the Guard that included the Régiment de Flanqueurs-Chasseurs de la Garde.
-Along with the regiment of Flanqueues-Grenadiers, this was mainly recruited from the sons and nephews of forest service civil servants or made up of young men who wanted to obtain a position within the Waters and Forests Administration after concluding their military service.
+It was recruited mainly from the sons and nephews of forest service civil servants or made up of young men who wanted to obtain a position within the Waters and Forests Administration after concluding their military service.

-The role of these light infantry soldiers was to flank the main army while on the march, in order to guard against any sudden attack.
+The role of the light infantry soldiers was to flank the main army while on the march to guard against any sudden attack.